Rick Francona: Military service

 After the end of the Gulf War, Francona served in the Office of the Secretary of Defense, and was a principal author of the Department of Defense report to Congress on the conduct of the Gulf war.
 In 1992, he was selected to be the first air attaché to the U.S. Embassy in Damascus, Syria, returning to the United States in 1995.

 From 1995 to 1996, Francona served with the Central Intelligence Agency, and participated in a variety of sensitive operations in the Middle East.
 During one of these operations, he survived an attempt on his life by Iraqi Intelligence Service agents.
 He was later awarded the CIA Bronze Seal Medallion for his service to the CIA.

 In 1996, he was selected to lead the development of a Joint Services counterterrorism intelligence branch.
 As a direct result of the success in creating this special Task Force, he was asked to lead a special operations team supporting NATO forces in Bosnia in late 1997.
 He returned to the United States and retired from active duty in 1998.

-His decorations include the Defense Distinguished Service Medal, the Defense Superior Service Medal, the Bronze Star, and nine Air Medals, as well as campaign awards for service in Vietnam, the Persian Gulf, and the Balkans.
-Francona was awarded the Central Intelligence Agency Seal Medallion for his service with that agency.
-In 2006, Francona was inducted into the Defense Language Institute Hall of Fame.